Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 For sure, many dogs seem to love it.
-In an ideal situation, fetch turns out being a cooperative and relationship-building game, but for some dogs, they never seem to grow tired of the game, playing to the point of exhaustion, panting heavily with their tongues lolling out and caring less about other life happenings.
+In an ideal situation, fetch turns out to be a cooperative and relationship-building game, but some dogs never seem to grow tired of the game, playing to the point of exhaustion, panting heavily with their tongues lolling out and caring less about other life happenings.

-"My yellow Labrador, Chester is a classical 'ball-nut,' explained to me once a client of mine.
+"My yellow Labrador, Chester is a classical 'ball-nut,'" a client of mine once explained.
 "Every morning when the sun is up, rather than finding a nice breakfast in bed, I'll wake up to a wet, slimy ball with Chester looking up at me with his tail wagging in anticipation.
 If I ignore him, I'll get a wet cold nose planted in my face, followed by barking if I happen to turn around and try to go back to sleep.
 It goes without saying he's the best alarm clock out there!"

 As much as Chester's story may gather some smiles, things get more serious when you hear Chester's owner describing taking Chester to the dog park and him totally ignoring other dogs because "all he wants to do is play fetch" and his owner stopping play at some point because he's afraid "Chester would run himself to sheer exhaustion."

 So, what causes dogs to get so crazy over balls?
-To better understand the behavior it helps taking a closer look into a dog's past ancestry as a hunter.
+To better understand the behavior it helps to take a closer look into a dog's past ancestry as a hunter.

 A Symbol of Prey